shonsirsha/chimp_backend/README.md

    **Upon failed request:** returns one of the these with http status of `400`:

    1. <a href="#err4">Query Error (#4)</a>
-   2. `{"msg": "email_unavailable"}` - if email entered already exist in the db
+   2. `{"msg": "email_unavailable"}` - if email entered already exists in the db
    3. (if data validation is violated) Object containing array of error object(s) `{errors: [errorObject0, errorObject1]}` where `errorObject` has a property of `msg` defined <a href="#signUpDV">above</a> in the **Data Validation** sub-section..

-      The number of `errorObject` depends on how many data validation is present & how many is violated.
+      The number of `errorObject` depends on how many data validations are present & how many are violated.

 2. `/sign-in` - `POST` | **PUBLIC** | **USER SIGN IN**